-The 3rd IEEE Canada International Humanitarian Technology Conference (IHTC 2017) Undergraduate Project Competition
+The 3rd IEEE Canada International Humanitarian Technology Conference (IHTC 2017) – Student Design Competition

-Over the years, the Undergraduate Project Competition has become part and parcel of the IEEE International Humanitarian Technology Conference (IHTC) Annual Conference.
-It is a good opportunity for Electrical, Electronic and Computer Engineering undergraduates to present their research activity to the professional community.
+Over the years, the Student Design Competition has become an integral part of the IHTC Annual Conference.
+It is an excellent opportunity for Engineering students to present their humanitarian design activity to the professional community.

-The Competition is open for any undergraduate student to present results from projects that they have carried out as undergraduate researchers at their university or during internships/co-ops.
+The Competition is ideal for undergraduate students to present their capstone/fourth year thesis projects or their work during internships/co-ops.
 This Session covers all key areas of Humanitarian application engineering.

 Interested in Participating?
 Please Read the Following Carefully